inkVerb/VIP/301-shell/Lesson-11.md

   - `local variable="value"`

 ## `select`
+- `select` only works in BASH
 - `select` creates a simple text input menu for terminal dialog
-- Syntax: `select VARIABLE in option1 option2 options3`
+- Syntax: `select inputVariable in option1 option2 options3`
 - Procedure of a `select` dialog:
   - `select` sets the variable assigned to human user input and the options allowed
   - `do` opens a dialog loop